junqing-zhang/junqing-zhang.github.io/_pages/publication.md

 Our publication in the area of key generation is summarized at [here](https://junqing-zhang.github.io/posts/2020/01/blog-post-keygen_liv_pub/)

+Our publication in the area of radio frequency fingerprinting identification is summarized at [here](/publication-rffi/)

 Please [email me](mailto:junqing.zhang@liverpool.ac.uk) if you require a copy of the paper.

 {% include toc %}